-B. Appeals:
+D. Appeals

-Both victim/complainant and the accused student have a right to an appeal.
-Please refer to the Appeal Process in SUA's Student Code of Conduct and Resolution Policy and Procedures.
+Both the Reporting Party and Responding Party have a right to an appeal.
+Please refer to the Appeals Process in SUA's Student Code of Conduct and Resolution Policy and Procedures.

-VIII.
+VII.
 SAFETY AND SECURITY INFORMATION REPORT

-Under The Campus Save Act, an addendum to the Clery Act, SUA will provide annual statistics on incidents of campus crimes, including incidents of sexual misconduct occurring on campus and reported to campus authorities and/or local police.
+Under The Campus Save Act, an addendum to the Clery Act, the SUA Public Safety Department will provide annual statistics on incidents of campus crimes, including incidents of sexual misconduct occurring on campus and reported to campus authorities and/or local police.
 Additionally, SUA will comply with all mandatory reporting requirements that include a broader range of sexual misconduct incidents occurring on campus including domestic violence, dating violence, and stalking.